Updated: Aug 27

 These kind of action shots really tell your story as a family and can often end up being the photographs you love the most.

-Tell him this is Christmas and birthday presents sorted for the next year
+Tell him this is presents sorted for the next year

-You may have to gently point this one out, but mum is often the one behind the camera recording family life which means she isn’t often in the photos.
+You may have to gently point this one out, but it's often (although not always) mum who is the one behind the camera recording family life which means she isn’t often in the photos.

 It sounds counter-intuitive, but every mum knows that reverse psychology works right?
 If he thinks it's actually all about you, then he can feel like the heat's off him and he can relax a bit.